josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 - a photo resistor as a light sensor
 - and a I2C LCD display which was showing the measured values.

 Both sensors were connected through I2C and powered by 5V (no battery yet).
 Data were sent using Adafruit MQTT library to [io.adafruit.com][ioadafruit] because it was easy to setup.
 This made the task one - communication - pretty sorted out.
-I spent some time writing the firmware and because [I learned a bit of C++][cpp] back then I hugely over-engineered the code.
+I spent some time writing the firmware and because [I learned a bit of C++][cpp] back then I hugely over&#8209;engineered the code.

 ## The second prototype - battery powered